luharvey/TARDIS-Citadel/README.md

 4.)
 Run: 'python geronimo.py SIMULATION_NAME' to run the input files as TARDIS simulations, sending the output spectra to the synthetic_spectra directory.

-In lieu of running geronimo.py, chose to run multi_geronimo.py with which the simulations will be run with a multiprocessing pool across the number of cores on the system.
+In lieu of running geronimo.py, choose to run multi_geronimo.py with which the simulations will be run with a multiprocessing pool across the number of cores on the system.